-Cycling the Blueberry Route, also known as the Véloroute des Bleuets – French for the Blueberry Route – over two to four days gives you a great sense of the countryside and the culture around the Saguenay – Lac-Saint-Jean region in Quebec.
-The 256 km can be comfortably done in three to four days.
+Cycling the Blueberry Route, also known as the Véloroute des Bleuets in French gives you a great sense of the countryside and the culture around the Saguenay – Lac-Saint-Jean region in Quebec.
+The 256 kilometre route can be comfortably biked in three to four days.

 Cycling the Blueberry Route self-supported is easy to do but there are companies around that will move your bags.
 Alternatively you can join a tour like the one Freewheeling offers.
 Route finding is rarely an issue and volunteer roving ambassadors are there to help with any problems you might encounter.
-Parking is also easy and free in municipalities along the route.
+Parking is also easy and free in municipalities along the Blueberry Route.

 The Green Route in Quebec

 The province of Quebec has done a brilliant job of putting together a series of biking trails (many are multi-use trails) around the province.
 All of them bundled together are part of what is called the Green Route.